 Jake, who has an American Institute of Certified Planners (AICP) certification, became the Planning Commission’s demographer four years ago when his predecessor retired.
-Jake’s past experience gathering statistics about natural resources and animals was a valuable asset when Jake took over this role and started working on data collection for the U.S. Census Bureau.
+Jake’s past experience gathering statistics about natural resources and animals was a valuable asset when he took over this role and started working on data collection from the U.S. Census Bureau.

 “With data and mapping, it’s like solving a puzzle,” he said.
 “Every once in a while you find something nobody else knew about.”

 As part of his role as demographer, Jake serves as the county’s liaison to the U.S. Census Bureau.
 He said the county is working on the 2020 Census now and anyone who has questions can call him at 610-344-6285 or email email@example.com.

 Data collection for the Census is different now than it was a few decades ago, according to Jake.
 Back then, information could be sparse on certain topics; now there is an overflow of data available.
 The format of the Census also has changed substantially over the years, Jake said.
 It used to be mainly a paper document; nowadays it’s mainly web based.
 He also noted that the Census doesn’t solely work on decennial products these days – they are producing data and products all the time.
 For instance, the Census Bureau now has the ongoing American Community Survey, which provides data to communities every year instead of once every 10 years.

 A big part of Jake’s job is extracting data sets from the Census webpage called “American Fact Finder” where they digitally distribute their data online.
 The site is extremely useful but can be a bit complicated to use given the large volume of information they post on it.
 Municipal officials and community groups should feel free to contact Jake if they need help extracting data from it.